Office of Technology Assessment: Subsequent developments

 While the OTA was closed down, the idea of technology assessment survived, in particular in Europe.
 The European Parliamentary Technology Assessment (EPTA) network coordinates members of technology assessment units working for various European governments.
 The US Government Accountability Office has meanwhile established a TA unit, taking on former duties of the OTA.

 While campaigning in the 2008 US presidential election, Hillary Clinton pledged to work to restore the OTA if elected President.
 On April 29, 2009, House of Representatives member Rush Holt of New Jersey wrote an op-ed piece articulating the argument for restoring the OTA.

 In April 2010 The Woodrow Wilson International Center for Scholars released a report entitled "Reinventing Technology Assessment" that emphasized citizen engagement and called for performing the functions of the OTA by creating a nationwide network of non-partisan policy research organizations, universities, and science museums: the Expert & Citizen Assessment of Science & Technology (ECAST) network.
 ECAST would conduct both expert and participatory technology assessments for Congress and other clients.
 The author of the report was Dr. Richard Sclove of the Loka Institute.
 The report states that the drive to modernize OTA was initiated by Darlene Cavalier, a popular citizen science advocate and author of the Science Cheerleader blog.
 Cavalier outlined the idea of the citizen network in a guest blog post for Discover magazine's The Intersection.
 She introduced the concept in an article in Science Progress in July 2008.
 Andrew Yang became the first 2020 presidential candidate on April 4, 2019 to push for the idea to reestablish the OTA.
 He did so with a detailed proposal that includes refusing to sign any budget that did not include the OTA.

 In January 2019 the Government Accountability Office established the Science, Technology Assessment, and Analytics (STAA) team to take on the technology assessment mission of the former OTA.
 STAA developed out of a small technology assessment pilot program at GAO created in 2002, which was elevated to GAO's 15th mission team.
 It launched with 49 full-time equivalent staff and has since grown to over 100.
 In October 2019, a congressionally directed report by the National Academy of Public Administration recommended increased investment in GAO and CRS to build Congress's policy capacity in science and technology.

+In 2022, Jamie Susskind advocated for bringing back the office in order to have expertise on pressing issues like artificial intelligence and online privacy.
+Bruce Schneier also called for a similar National Cyber Office.